 You can also use text messaging to incentivize leaving a review by offering a coupon or discount.

 - Find your Google review link.
-Locate your Google link on your Google My Business page so that you can show people where to leave their reviews.
+Locate your Google link on your Google Business Profile page so that you can show people where to leave their reviews.

 - Include the link in text messages.
 It’s not a bad idea to include the link and a request for reviews in most if not all of the text messages that you send out.